 Are you a farmer or rancher whose operation has been directly impacted by the coronavirus pandemic?

 USDA will begin taking applications for the Coronavirus Food Assistance Program starting Tuesday, May 26.
 USDA Service Centers are open for business by phone appointment only.
-You may call your Rhode Island FSA county office at (401) 828-3120 Ext 2. ahead of time to schedule an appointment.
+You may call your Rhode Island FSA county office at (401) 828-3120 Ext 2. to schedule an appointment.
 Find more information at farmers.gov/cfap.

 Click HERE for more information on how to prepare to apply.